-If you’re looking for a good down-home meal in New York City (whether it’s for breakfast, brunch or dinner) then you must check out Good Enough To Eat on Amsterdam Ave and 83rd street.
+If you’re looking for a good down-home meal in New York City (whether it’s for breakfast, brunch or dinner) then you must check out Good Enough To Eat on 85th and Columbus Ave.
 Here they blend their worldly knowledge of the Big Apple’s cutting edge culinary scene, with the rich traditions of good old-fashioned American comfort food.
 Esteemed chef Carrie Levin, author of two celebrated cookbooks on traditional American cuisine, founded GETE and continues to serve her tasty dishes at the Upper West Side restaurant every day.

 They feature a range of specialty menus, many centering around holidays like the roast leg of lamb for Easter, the almond crusted cod for Passover and sliced corn beef for St. Patrick’s Day.
 Their American style of home cooking in a Manhattan setting is the best of both worlds.
 The rich flavors of the Deep South exist with an NYC spin, right in the heart of the Upper West Side.

 It’s perfect for those looking for a good hearty meal at a classic neighborhood spot.
 Its casual ambience, rustic decor and great traditional American dishes make GETE a favorite for both neighborhood regulars and visitors alike.

 A lot of dishes are included on multiple menus, but let’s highlight some of the best dishes on each one.

 Breakfast at Good Enough To Eat